 Best tanks are large enough and provide good ventilation.
 They also retain heat better.

-The most important aspects to consider when buying a terrarium for bearded dragons are Size, Safety, and Design.
+The most important aspects to consider when buying the best bearded dragon cage are Size, Safety, and Design.
 But you should also look for durability, material, hood fixing, and door styles.